Browser Sessions

 3. Save — Click Save Session to encrypt and store your cookies and localStorage

-Save sessions directly from Browser Connect — just add ?save_session=my-name when connecting.
+Save sessions directly from Browser API — just add ?save_session=my-name when connecting.
 The session auto-saves when you disconnect:

 browser = await p.chromium.connect_over_cdp(